junxit/us-congress-bills-115/metadata.md

 - 2017-03-06 — Introduced in House
 - 2017-03-06 — Referred to the Committee on Homeland Security, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-03-06 — Referred to the Committee on Homeland Security, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-03-08 — Committee Consideration and Mark-up Session Held.
+- 2017-03-08 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-03-16 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2017-05-22 — Committee on the Judiciary discharged.
+- 2017-05-22 — Committee on the Judiciary discharged.
+- 2017-05-22 — Placed on the Union Calendar, Calendar No. 92.
+- 2017-05-22 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+115-143, Part I.
+- 2017-05-22 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+115-143, Part I.